mmondics/ocpz-pod-autoscaling/README.md

 Two of the ways that Kubernetes provides rapid scalability are Horizontal Pod Autoscaling and Vertical Pod Autoscaling.

 **Horizontal Pod Autoscaling** automatically changes the *number of Pods* in a workload resource, such as a Deployment.
-When Kubernetes notices that there is an increased load on an application, it will automatically scale up Pods, and when the load decreases, it will automatically scale down the number of Pods.
+When Kubernetes notices that there is an increased load on an application, it will automatically scale up up the number of Pods, and when the load decreases, it will automatically scale down the number of Pods.

 **Vertical Pod Autoscaling**, on the other hand, will *automatically adjust the resource requests and limits* for a workload resource, such as a Deployment.
 Instead of scaling the number of Pods up or down, the number of Pods stays the same, but each is allowed to use more CPU or memory than originally set.